-The BeiDou Navigation Satellite System (BDS) has been built and developed in accordance with the "three-step" strategy:
+The BeiDou Navigation Satellite System (BDS) has been built and developed in accordance with the “three-step” strategy:

-BDS-1 construction was started from 1994 and put into use in 2000.
+BDS-1 construction was started in 1994 and put into use in 2000.
 It adopted an active positioning scheme to provide Chinese users with positioning, timing, wide-area differential and short message communication services.

-BDS-2 construction was started from 2004 and put into use in 2012.
+BDS-2 construction was started in 2004 and put into use in 2012.
 Besides being technically compatible with BDS-1, BDS-2 also added a passive positioning scheme, to provide users in the Asia-Pacific region with positioning, velocity measurement, timing and short message communication services.

-BDS-3 construction was started from 2009, to complete the constellation deployment with the launch of 30 satellites by 2020 to provide services to global users with high-quality services including navigation, positioning and data communication.
+BDS-3 construction was started in 2009 and the constellation was fully deployed between 2015 and 2020.
+A total of 35 satellites were launched.
+This provides global users with high-quality services including navigation, positioning and timing.

-BDS is mainly comprised of three segment: A space segment, a ground segment and a user segment.
+BDS comprises three segments: A space segment, a ground segment and a user segment.

 The space segment.
 The BDS space segment consists of a number of satellites located in the Geostationary Earth Orbit (GEO), Inclined Geo-Synchronous Orbit (IGSO) and Medium Earth Orbit (MEO).